 1/4 cup (60 mL) extra virgin olive oil

-In this order, place egg, garlic, vinegar, smoked paprika, salt, pepper and canola oil in tall, narrow beaker.
+In this order, place egg, garlic, vinegar, paprika, salt, pepper and canola oil in tall, narrow beaker.
 Place blade of immersion blender over yolk, touching bottom of beaker.
 Turn on blender.
 Once streaks of mayonnaise appear at bottom of beaker, slowly pull blender upwards until thick, creamy aioli forms.

-Incorporate olive oil, method 1: Add oil, turn on blender, quickly pull it upwards, then immediately turn it off.
+Incorporate olive oil, method 1: Add olive oil, turn on blender, quickly pull it upwards, then immediately turn it off.
 Stir in small streaks of oil left on top or at sides.
 (This method is riskier; aioli may end up with hint of bitterness.)

 Incorporate olive oil, method 2: Transfer beaker contents to medium bowl.
-While whisking, gradually drizzle in oil.
+While whisking, gradually drizzle in olive oil.
 (This method is more bothersome; aioli will end up milder, but not as thick.)

 Use immediately.
 Or transfer to small storage tub, cover and refrigerate.

 - Canola oil is best for mayoli.
 However, any kind of neutral, refined oil will work.

 Tool Time: Immersion blenders are usually sold with their own beakers.
 If you don’t have a beaker, try a tall mason jar.
 Immersion blenders are also known as stick blenders or hand blenders.
 Mine has 3 speeds.
 The lowest speed works fine for this recipe.

 Kitchen Secrets: For best results, all the ingredients should be at room temperature.
 You can crack the egg into the beaker and let it acclimatize before adding any of the remaining ingredients, particularly the acidic lemon juice.

 Make-Ahead: Store homemade mayonnaise in the fridge up to 4 days.